-Several state flood hazard mitigation programs from neighboring states and across the United States were reviewed in the context of authorities, regulations, policies, and programs that may benefit or enhance Nebraska's flood hazard mitigation efforts.
-Through this review, several state-provided functions were identified consistently in successful programs.
+Several state flood hazard mitigation programs of neighboring states and from across the United States were reviewed in the context of authorities, regulations, policies, and programs that may benefit or enhance Nebraska's flood hazard mitigation efforts.
+Through this review, several state-provided functions in successful programs were identified consistently.